diodechain/diode-docs/content/docs/Ad-Ons/regional-tunnels.md

 Endpoints, a Network ad-on, can be any Diode address and may by any type of "Generic" or "Exit Node."

-To add an Endpoint, go to the Network settings as seen in the quick access bar.
+To add an Endpoint, go to the Network settings as seen in the quick access bar of your Zone.

 ![](/uploads/screenshot-2024-11-07-at-8-47-52-pm.png)